Wilbert Coffin was executed in 1956 for a crime he didn't commit.

 International pressure from the U.S. and public outcry influenced the investigation and trial process.

-Bill C-44 represents a historic opportunity for justice.
-This legislation has established an independent commission to review potential miscarriages of justice in Canada, including cases like Wilbert Coffin's.
+Bill C-40, known as the David and Joyce Milgaard Law, represents a historic opportunity for justice.
+This legislation will establish the Miscarriage of Justice Review Commission to review potential wrongful convictions in Canada, including cases like Wilbert Coffin's.

-For the first time in decades, there is a formal mechanism to review Wilbert Coffin's case.
-The commission can examine the evidence, investigate the trial irregularities, and recommend that his name be cleared posthumously.
+Once implemented, this commission will provide a formal mechanism to review Wilbert Coffin's case.
+It will be able to examine the evidence, investigate the trial irregularities, and recommend that his name be cleared posthumously.
+This is the opportunity the Coffin family has been waiting decades for.

 See How You Can HelpFor nearly 70 years, the Coffin family has fought tirelessly to clear Wilbert's name.
 From his sister Marie to his son James, each generation has carried the burden of this injustice and refused to let the truth be forgotten.